lewismorgan/HarvesterDroid/README.md

 * Finalize support for use with other resource tracking websites (50% done!)
 * Server selection
 * Update Getting Started images
+* Allow custom loading of resource trees from game files

 # Getting Started
 Using HarvesterDroid is super easy!
 First off we start by creating a schematic.